- Register as a Prospective Student

-Three (3) letters of recommendation are required and should testify mainly to your academic and professional capacity and promise.
+Three letters of recommendation are required and should testify mainly to your academic and professional capacity and promise.
 Letters should be substantive statements from academics and professionals familiar with your abilities and accomplishments.
-Electronic submission of recommendations is preferred.
-You will be prompted to register recommenders using the Rackham online admissions application, enabling recommenders to submit letters of recommendation electronically to Urban Regional Planning.
+For more information please see Letters of Recommendation Submission Options.

-One or several examples of relevant work by the applicant.
-Submissions should support the statement of purpose and clearly demonstrate research and writing abilities.
-These may consist of academic papers (from previous coursework), published articles, and/or a portfolio that are representative of the applicant's work and potential for doctoral studies.
+Submissions of examples of work should support your statement of purpose and clearly demonstrate research and writing abilities.
+These may consist of published articles, papers, portfolio or other writing samples.
+Examples should be uploaded as PDF files with the online application.

-Please submit an up to date résumé or curriculum vitae with your application.
+Please upload an up to date resume with your online application.

 Graduate Record Examination Scores (required)

 The Graduate Record Examination (GRE) is required.
 Have an official score report sent to the University of Michigan (Institution code: 1839, department code 4402) at least 4-5 weeks prior to the deadline.
 GRE scores are valid for five years.
 There is no minimum score requirement.If you have taken the GMAT or LSAT, we can use those scores in place of the GRE.
 LSAT scores should be listed on the additional information page of the online application.
 For more information please see Required Tests.

 (GMAT or LSAT accepted in place of GRE)

 Applicants who have earned or will earn a Bachelor's or Master's degree are exempt from submitting an official English proficiency score if: